vikash-india/AlgorithmNotes2Myself/src/algorithms/number_theory/P003_TrialDivision_Idea.md

         2. Repeat till n % p == 0
             1. Add i to the list of prime factors.
             2. Set n = n / i
+        3. break if n = 1.
+All prime factors have been found.
+Hence no need to continue.
     3. Add n to the list of prime factors if n > 1.
     4. Return the list of prime factors